 2.4.1 Definition

-Key elements of the action plan, constituting components of the toolkit BDT uses when solicited by Member States and ITU-D Sector Members to support their efforts to build the information society for all.
+Key elements of the ITU-D action plan, constituting components of the toolkit BDT uses when solicited by Member States and ITU-D Sector Members to support their efforts to build the information society for all.
 In the implementation of objectives/programmes, account should be taken of the resolutions, decisions, Recommendations and reports emanating from WTDC.

 2.4.2 Approval

-WTDC shall examine and approve new objectives/programmes proposed by Member States and ITU-D Sector Members.
+WTDC shall examine and approve new ITU-D objectives/programmes proposed by Member States and ITU-D Sector Members.

 2.5 Regional initiatives